hatakkey/MAG-cups/docs/5G_session_verification.md

 *A:CP1#
 ```
 ## 4. **Start the 5G session**:
-You can start a single session or 10 sessions via prededined scripts
+You can start a single session or 10 sessions via prededined scripts.

 ### 4.1. **Start single session**

-The below predefined script can be used to start a single 5G session
+The below predefined script can be used to start a single 5G session.

 ```bash
 [root@compute-1 scripts]# ./start_5g_cups.sh